ahmedovelshan/city-population-app/README.md

            |                          |
            +------ Kubernetes Service -+
 ```

-- Flask app communicates with Elasticsearch via the Kubernetes service `elasticsearch:9200`.
+- Flask app communicates with Elasticsearch via the Kubernetes service: `elasticsearch:9200`
 - The Helm chart deploys both pods and services together.

 ---

 ## Helm Chart Notes

-- Flask app connects automatically to Elasticsearch via Kubernetes service: `http://elasticsearch:9200`
+- The Flask app automatically connects to Elasticsearch using the Kubernetes service URL.
-- The Helm chart uses `latest` image tag with `imagePullPolicy: Always`
-- Optional Ingress can be configured in `values.yaml`

 ---

 ## Reflection

-During implementation, the main challenges were configuring Elasticsearch and Flask to communicate reliably in Kubernetes and automating Docker image builds with GitHub Actions.
-Deploying both the app and Elasticsearch via a single Helm chart required careful environment variable and service setup.
-For production, the application could be scaled using a multi-node Elasticsearch cluster for HA, persistent volumes, and snapshot backups.
-Observability can be added with Prometheus, Grafana, and centralized logging, while security should include TLS, authentication, and RBAC.
-CI/CD and autoscaling ensure smooth deployments and app scalability.
+- **Challenges:** Handling Elasticsearch connection at pod startup, pre-populating initial city data, and ensuring Helm values are configurable for storage and credentials.
+- **Scaling suggestions:** Use an HA Elasticsearch cluster, add monitoring (Prometheus/Grafana), implement security hardening, and use persistent storage for production environments.

 ---

 ## License

 MIT License